We offer tools and expertise to help you convert data into information. Here's a fishing story as an analogy.

 Data Management Tools - Build Your Aquarium

 REDCap (an electronic data capture system powered by Vanderbilt University) for research studies, registries, surveys, and other projects is a self-directed and easy to use system that gives you the power to build and stock your aquarium.
-Learn more or request training (by selecting REDCap training on the form)

 Search Tools - Go fishing

 HERON (powered by i2b2) is our integrated data repository that harvests electronic medical records, billing systems, registries, and national databases.
 HERON searches over 2.5 billion facts on 1.9 million patients and can be used by KUMC faculty as well as students, staff, and collaborators sponsored by a KUMC faculty member.

 - Read more about HERON